volodymyrzdrok/random_chat/README.md

 - **Adaptive Design:** The app is responsive and adapts to different screen sizes.

 ## Technologies Used:
+- React
-- HTML
+- Redux
 - SCSS
 - JavaScript

 ## Deployment:
 The Random Chat App is deployed and accessible [here](https://leo-chat.netlify.app).

 ## How to Use:
 1. Open the deployed app using the provided link.
-2. Log in using your preferred third-party provider (e.g., Gmail, Facebook).
+2. Log in using your Gmail account.
 3. Start chatting with contacts from the static list.
 4. Use the search functionality to find specific contacts.
 5. Enjoy the automatic responses and seamless chat experience!

 ## Future Improvements:
+- Enhance the UI with additional styling and animations.
 - Implement additional third-party login providers for user convenience.
-- Enhance the UI with additional styling and animations.

 Feel free to contribute to the project by submitting pull requests or reporting any issues on GitHub.